rust-lang/rfcs/text/3714-macro-fragment-fields.md

 Some examples of *possible* additional fragment specifiers, to be evaluated in the future:
-- `param` for a single function parameter.
+- `param` for a single function parameter, with fields for the pattern and the type.
+(This would also need to handle cases like `...` in variadic functions, and cases like `self`, perhaps by acting as if it was `self: Self`.)
 - `field` for a single field of a `struct`, `union`, or struct-style enum variant.
 - `variant` for a single variant of an `enum`